GiorgosPa/SixDegreesOfPhilosophy/README.md

 to the corresponding article.
 The goal of the game is to reach the "Philosophy" article following links in this fashion, in the minimal number of steps.

-This is a class project for the course Web Technologies at Telecom ParisTech.
+This is a class project for the 'Web Technologies' course at Telecom ParisTech.